 - You want to become a fullstack engineer.
 This career path is the first half of the Fullstack Engineering career path.

-- You want to work for a firms like Bov Academy, Google, Facebook, and LinkedIn.
+- You want to work for a firm like Bov Academy, Google, Facebook, and LinkedIn.

 - If you have questions about this career path, schedule a free career evaluation.